Tariffs

 What kinds of additional fees should I expect?

-- Broker Conveyance Fee - The merchandise processing fee that is imposed by U.S. Customs and Border Protection (CBP) for 'informal entries'.
+- A merchandise processing fee imposed by U.S. Customs and Border Protection (CBP) for 'informal entries'.

-- Shipment Items Fee - An individual item processing fee imposed by the broker to process the individual HTS coded items in the shipment.
+- An item processing fee imposed by the broker to process the individual HTS coded items in the shipment.

 Will there be shipping delays?

-- Shipments with incomplete paperwork may be delayed or held.
+- Shipments crossing the border with wrong or incomplete paperwork causing entire shipments to be delayed or refused

 - Some postal services may temporarily pause U.S. shipments.